net-sasu-lib/stopwatch/README.md

 # Stopwatch

-This Java 21 stopwatch provides multiple stopwatch implementations for
+This Java 17 library provides multiple stopwatch implementations for

 - time measurement with good developer UX
 - extendable classes as a base for your own use cases